 Inside a circuit breaker you will find a spring hooked over a small piece of soft metal (a melt-able fusible alloy).
 Each breaker in the panel is then connected to an electrical wire that runs through your house to your electrical plugs and lights.
 The electricity that flows through your house runs through the soft metal.

-When the connected wiring is at risk of overheating, this small piece of metal melts, resulting in the spring extending and pulling the switch off and shutting down that particular circuit.
+When the connected wiring is at risk of overheating (especially when you have aluminum wiring installed), this small piece of metal melts, resulting in the spring extending and pulling the switch off and shutting down that particular circuit.
 When the metal cools down and hardens, the breaker can then be reset.

 A regular fuse works in a very similar way, but instead of a spring, the “melt-able” metal is the bridge itself.
 When overheated, it melts (or pops) and breaks the connection.
 Fuses must be replaced each time there is a fault, while circuit breakers can be switched back to an “on” position.